 The invoker service sets the way the BPEL processes will call external services.
 The default implementation of this service uses the Axis Web Service Container.

 4.2.3.
 Repository

 The repository service sets the way the data will be handled by the engine.
-Nova Orchestra proposes two implementations for this service : one is managing data in memory and the other one in the database.
+Nova Orchestra proposes one implementation managing data in the database.